Fiber product homotopy method for multiparameter eigenvalue problems: Multiparameter eigenvarieties

 The \emph{multiparameter eigenvalue variety} of $H_1,\dots,H_k$ is the coordinatewise projection of the multiparameter eigenpair variety to $\mathbb{C}^{k^2}$ and will be denoted by $\EV\bigl(H_1,\dots,H_k\bigr)$.
 Alternatively, it can be defined explicitly as

 \end{definition}

-\begin{definition} An MEP is said to have \emph{intrinsic dimension} $(d_1,\dots,d_k)\in\mathbb{N}^k$ if the degree of the polynomial $\det H_i(\Lam_i)$ is $d_i$, $i=1,\dots,k$.
+Througout our article, $\mathbb{N}$ will denote the set of \emph{positive} integers. \begin{definition} An MEP is said to have \emph{intrinsic dimension} $(d_1,\dots,d_k)\in\mathbb{N}^k$ if the total degree of the polynomial $\det H_i(\Lam_i)$ is $d_i$, $i=1,\dots,k$.
 Such an MEP is said to be \emph{generic with respect to intrinsic dimension} if the hypersurface defined by $\det H_i(\Lam_i)$ is generically reduced\footnote{This is an algebraic geometry term that implies the polynomial $\det H_i(\Lam_i)$ is square-free.} for $i=1,\dots,k$. \end{definition}